 Today the reef is teeming with marine wildlife.
 Oysters can now be found on 70 percent of the reef’s surface, where they’re helping to improve water quality, bolster sea grass growth and promote biodiversity.
 It’s also become a hot spot for anglers, who refer to the reef as an area “that holds the fish,” and has helped to generate an additional $1.27 million in annual economic activity for the state of Texas through tourism, fishing guide excursions and recreational fishing.

 Copano and Galveston Bay—and Beyond

 The success of Half Moon Reef has created a blueprint for coastal restoration across the region.
 In 2019, with support from the federal Natural Resource Damage Assessment, TNC spearheaded a 45-acre reef restoration project in Copano Bay, north of Corpus Christi, where we took a hybrid approach to reef restoration.

 Building off the Half Moon Reef model, half of the reef is a habitat reef, creating a nursery not only for oysters, but fish and other marine life, as well.
 The other half will be open for commercial oyster harvesting.
-Now, with funding dedicated by the National Fish and Wildlife Federation, we’re preparing to kick off construction on a new, 40-acre oyster reef in Texas’ Galveston Bay, using a similar hybrid model that designates 15 acres for oyster restoration and 25 acres as commercially harvestable.
+Now, with funding dedicated by the National Fish and Wildlife Federation, we've kicked off construction on a new, 40-acre oyster reef in Texas’ Galveston Bay, using a similar hybrid model that designates 15 acres for oyster restoration and 25 acres as commercially harvestable.